-U.S. Engineering diversifies its service offerings and opens U.S. Engineering Company Innovations, LLC led by Pete McCall, Associate Vice President.
+U.S. Engineering diversifies its service offerings and opens U.S. Engineering Company Innovations, LLC.
 Innovations specializes in multi-trade prefabrication and modular construction for the industrial and manufacturing markets.

 The Midwest division expands their construction services by adding a sheet metal fabrication facility.